What is gastroparesis?

 - Difficulty regulating blood sugar

-Gastroparesis symptoms may come and go, or occur daily.
+Gastroparesis can be intermittent or continuous, so symptoms may come and go or they can occur daily.

 What causes gastroparesis?

-Stomach surgery also sometimes injures the vagus nerve, leading to gastroparesis.
-Additionally, certain medications, including narcotics and antidepressants, can delay digestion and cause your stomach to empty slowly.
+In some cases, stomach surgery injures the vagus nerve, leading to gastroparesis.
+In addition, certain medications, including narcotics and antidepressants, can delay digestion and cause your stomach to empty slowly.

 How is gastroparesis treated?

-If you have diabetes, keeping your blood sugar under control through insulin, medication, or diet can minimize your gastroparesis symptoms.
-Because gastroparesis affects your blood sugar levels, the above treatment interventions may be necessary for you to effectively manage your co-occurring diabetes.
+If you have diabetes, keeping your blood sugar under control through insulin, medication, and/or diet can minimize your gastroparesis symptoms.
+Because gastroparesis affects your blood sugar levels, the dietary changes noted above may also be necessary to effectively manage your co-occurring diabetes.